Automatic backups with one-click restore.

 Validation/Authentication

-You do not need to provide any documentation in order to purchase a Domain Validated (DV) certificate.
-All you will need to do is confirm that you own the domain you wish to cover, either through a simple email or file-based authentication.
+You do not need to provide any documentation in order to have a Domain Validated (DV) issued certificate.
+All you need to do is confirm that you have control over the domain you wish to be secured through either one of the domain control validation options such as email, file-based authentication, or adding a DNS record on your domain.

 Organization Validated (OV) verification requires checking your business registration.
 If the Certificate Authority (CA) can verify this information using online government databases, no additional documents will be required.
 However, if the online filings are not available or inaccurate or not up to date, the CA may request additional official government registration documents, which vary on a case-by-case basis.
 A Dun & Bradstreet listing can usually satisfy most of the requirements for an OV certificate.